 In this video, learn how to get started with a basic cross body lead.
 This is an essential move to pull-off some more complicated combinations that you will learn further on.
 In addition, you will learn some styling techniques that make your crossbody leads better for both men AND women.
 Dance the cross body lead in salsa for beginners.

-Break out the conga dance at your next party or special occasion with help from this free lesson.
-The conga dance is a celebratory dance that many do in a line involving three steps and a tap to the side.
-Get tips and tricks on how to stay away from having two left feet with a pro: Rosario Nene Ortega is a ballroom dance instructor at The Goddess Store in Hollywood, Florida.
+Do the cha cha!
+In this free lesson, learn about the cha cha, which is a Latin dance that originated from a Cuban song.
+The cha cha is made up of a combination of triple steps and rocking steps.
+Learn the famous cha cha with a lesson taught by a pro: Rosario Nene Ortega is a ballroom dance instructor at The Goddess Store in Hollywood, Florida.
 Learn more dance moves from this expert by searching WonderHowTo!
-You're only practice time away from ruling the dance ...
+You're only practice time away from ruling the dance floor!

 The cumbia is a hot Latin dance from Columbia and ready for you to learn!
 Practice the steps using three counts per measure of music with help from this free lesson taught by an expert: Rosario Nene Ortega is a ballroom dance instructor at The Goddess Store in Hollywood, Florida.
 Learn more dance moves from this expert by searching WonderHowTo!
 You're only practice time away from ruling the dance floor!